EQWorks/python-curriculum/01-immediate-applications-2.md

 '🐶'
 ```

-While `0` means the first character in the sequence, `-1` here means (conceptually) the last, or the first character from the reverse-order (right-to-left).
-In actuality, it is a shorthand of the _(length of the string - 1)th_ (from left-to-right).
-Manually counting the length (number of characters) in a string can be tedious.
-Fortunately, there's a built-in _function_ for that:
+While `0` means the first character in the sequence, `-1` here means (conceptually) the last one, or the first character from the reverse-order (right-to-left).
+In actuality, it is a shorthand of the n-th item (where n is the length of the string - 1) from left-to-right.
+Manually counting the number of characters can be tedious.
+Fortunately, there is a built-in _function_ for that:

 ```python
 >>> len('make puppies great again! 🐶')